glebasia/rsschool-cv/cv.md

 * December 2021 - advanced training for an interrogator

 ## English
-English-A2.I can read English well, but I speak poorly.
+I can read English well, but I speak poorly.
 Now I am improving my level of knowledge of the English language